 1. Look out for airline deals

 You’ll notice we didn’t include anything about airfares in our total above.
-This is because it will vary wildly depending on how far you’re coming from, Australia versus the United States for example.
+This is because it will vary wildly depending on how far you’re coming from, the United Kingdom versus the United States for example.

 2. Try camping

 Camping is a very popular way to spend your nights in Iceland on a budget as the cost is lower than that of hotels.
 Make sure to come between June and August to enjoy this way of seeing Iceland.

 Good to know: Iceland Tours includes camping gear for the duration of your stay if you book a camping holiday with us.
 An added bonus is that it allows you to keep your baggage light.

 Campsite fees are usually around ISK 1,500–3,500 (EUR 9–23/USD 12–28/GBP 9–20).
 This alone could bring down your week-long tour of Iceland to ISK 206,500 (EUR 1,357/USD 1,652/GBP 1,228) for 2 people.

 Another way to save money is by booking in advance.
 This goes for your car rental, activities, and overnight stays.

 Accommodation in Iceland can book out really early for the high season, which is between June and August.
 To have the best choices within your price range, make sure to book 6 months to a year in advance.
 Some companies offer early booking discounts too.
 Be on the lookout for these!

 By booking in advance, you don’t have to break the bank early.
 At Iceland Tours you can reserve your preferred tour and date with only 5% deposit.
 This way you have longer to save and get excited about your upcoming travels!